British Board of Film Classification: Websites

 Under the Digital Economy Act 2017 the BBFC was appointed as the UK's regulator for pornographic websites.
 As regulator, the BBFC was intended to be responsible for identifying commercial pornographic websites accessible in the UK and empowered to take action against any which did not age-verify their users, including placing restrictions on their payment transactions or ordering their blocking by Internet service providers.
 This was to be the case regardless of whether the websites were UK-based or foreign-based.
 The BBFC had been informally named as the likely regulator in 2016, and in November of that year it was invited to take on the role and agreed to do so.
 The formal appointment of the BBFC took place in February 2018.
 Before the BBFC was due to begin its role, it conducted a public consultation on its draft guidance beginning in March 2018.
 In 2018 the BBFC estimated that five million commercial pornographic websites existed on the Internet.

 In March 2019 the BBFC published its guidance, which stated that social media would not fall under the BBFC's jurisdiction, and nor would websites where pornography made up a third or less of the website's material.
 The BBFC proposed that a voluntary certification scheme should cover age verification providers.
 Margot James, the UK government's digital minister, said that the government had asked HM Treasury to provide indemnity of up to £10 million to the BBFC to protect it against legal challenges, as the uncertainty surrounding the possibility of such challenges would leave the BBFC unable to get commercial insurance.
 There were numerous delays to the date at which the BBFC would begin its regulatory role, until in 2019 the UK government announced that the part of the Act dealing with the regulation of pornographic websites would not be implemented.

 Current certificates

 The BBFC currently issues the following certificates.
-The current category symbols were introduced in cinemas in October 2019 and on home media since April 2020, replacing the previous ones that had been in place since 2002.
+The current category symbols were introduced in cinemas in October 2019 and on home media in April 2020, replacing the previous ones that had been in place since 2002.

 Material that is exempt from classification sometimes uses symbols similar to BBFC certificates, for example an "E" certificate.
 There is no legal obligation, nor a particular scheme, for labelling material that is exempt from classification.
 On the BBFC's online classification database, material that has been refused a classification uses an "N/A" symbol in place of a rating symbol.